top of page

 In Brief

-Stephen Marquiss journeyed from prize-winning music school student through struggles with injury and mental health to become one of the most experienced pianist/teachers of his generation.
+Stephen Marquiss journeyed from prize-winning music scholar through struggles with injury and mental health to respected performer, tutor and speaker.

-Stephen's tireless adult journey from frustration to facility in his 30s and 40s gave rise to Piano Portals, a holistic, joyful online framework for piano technique and radical substitute for conventional exercises.
+Stephen's tireless adult journey from frustration to facility in his 30s and 40s gave rise to Piano Portals: Rethink Technique, a holistic, joyful online framework for technique and radical substitute for conventional exercises.

 Take me to Piano Portals